EarthScope/mseedindex/README.md

 In most environments a simple 'make' will build the program.
 The build system is designed for GNU make, which make be avilable as 'gmake'.

-The CC and CFLAGS environment variables can be used to configure the build parameters.
+The CC, CFLAGS and LDFLAGS environment variables can be used to configure the build parameters.

 For example, if Postgres is installed in non-system locations:
-CFLAGS='-I/Library/PostgreSQL/9.5/include -L/Library/PostgreSQL/9.5/lib/'
+* CFLAGS='-I/Library/PostgreSQL/9.5/include'
+* LDFLAGS='-L/Library/PostgreSQL/9.5/lib/'

 To build without PostgreSQL support set the variable WITHOUTPOSTGRESQL.
 This can be done in a single command with make like: